 Buying Stocks in Asia: The Ultimate Guide

-Asia is the world’s largest continent in terms of both land size and population.
-Home to 4.5 billion people and rising, one could say that investing in Asia means investing in the bulk of humanity.
+Home to 4.5 billion people and rising, Asia is the world’s largest continent in terms of both land size and population.
+One could say that investing in Asia means investing in the bulk of humanity.

 If you’re simply looking to invest in major stock markets like Japan’s or Hong Kong’s, then the broker you normally use in your home country should work just fine.